ElektraInitiative/libelektra/src/libs/highlevel/README.md

 or type conversion will be attempted.
 Additionally this function does not call the fatal error handler.
 It will simply return `NULL`, if the key was not found.

-If you want to set a raw value (e.g. if you want to extend the API with your own custom types), use `void elektraSetRawString (Elektra * elektra, const char * name, const char * value, KDBType type, ElektraError ** error)`.
+If you want to set a raw value, use
+`void elektraSetRawString (Elektra * elektra, const char * name, const char * value, KDBType type, ElektraError ** error)`.
 Obviously you have to provide a type for the value you set, so that the API can perform type checking, when reading the value next time.

 Similar functions are provided for array elements: